 Yes.
-The health center has been open and will continue to be open for all students who have paid their health fee for the Fall 2020 semester.
+The health center has been open and will continue to be open for all students who have paid their health fee for the current semester.
 The majority of our care will be provided virtually (via phone or Zoom), but we will continue to see students in person as needed.
 Students can access services Monday-Thursday from 8am-5pm and Friday from 9:30am-5pm.
 To ensure the safety of our students and staff, we are NOT accepting drop-ins at this time.
 Students must call ahead for an appointment, even to pick up medications from the pharmacy.
 If you have any questions, please call us at (707) 664-2921.

 Can students living and studying outside the area access SHC services?

 Yes!
 All enrolled SSU students can access SHC services.
 An initial visit for all students will be conducted via phone or Zoom.
 If an SSU SHC provider feels that a student needs to be seen in person they will refer them to a CSU Student Health Center in their immediate area.
 The student health fee covers all basic services at any CSU Student Health Center, not just SSU.
 We can help you decide if you need to seek in-person care and help you navigate the process of getting care at another CSU Student Health Center.